alielw/APS-NGS-day1-PM/README.md

+**_Advanced Data Analysis - Introduction to NGS data analysis_**<br>
+*Department of Animal and Plant Sciences, University of Sheffield*

 # Aligning Illumina RNA-seq data

-Pipeline to
+#### Victor Soria-Carrasco

+The aim of this practical is to learn how to align Illumina RNA-seq data to a reference genome.
+We will be using a dataset of expression data of 8 individuals of *Heliconius melpomene*.
+For each individual, two different wing regions have been sequenced.

+## Table of contents

 1. Prepare reference genome